Bobli0322/Bobs-file-backup-assistant/README.md

 May also work on Linux.

 Launch the application using command "python bobFileApp_tkinter_1_7.py" in terminal\
-In case of building an executable, please build with terminal attached because terminal is used heavily to display information.
+In case of building an executable, please build with terminal attached because terminal is used heavily to display information.\
+Also make executable that requires admin access to run.

 This program is best suited for backup and maintain personal files like documents, pictures, vidoes, etc.\
 **Features**